VictorAvelar/mollie-api-go/docs/README.md

 type CardLabel string
 ```

-CardLabel.
-Note that not all labels can be processed through Mollie.
+CardLabel Note that not all labels can be processed through Mollie.

 ```go
 const (